Homebuu/homebuu/README.md

 # ✨ About Me:
 I am studying in my first year of Computer Science.
 Suan Sunandha Rajabhat University, Bangkok.
+Hg Developer is my shop.
+I'm the CEO of FiveM scripting shop that I've been with for 3 years.

 # 💻 Language:
 ![Java](https://img.shields.io/badge/Java-FF7800?style=flat-square&logo=java&logoColor=white)